aws-samples/aws-healthimaging-samples/metadata-index/doc/deployment/README.md

     </tr>
 </table>

-## Deploy the `metadata-index-v2` solution
+## Deploy the `metadata-index` solution

-Perform the following instructions to deploy the `metadata-index-v2` solution.
+Perform the following instructions to deploy the `metadata-index` solution.

 The `cdk deploy` command in the last step takes about 25 to 30 minutes to complete.